 -Module leader: This role includes acting as the tutors' team leader in each course, answering tutors' questions, and participating in the Education Committee.
 It involves around 2

-hours a week during the entire semester (March 15th - August 22nd).
-This role is performed in collaboration with the Academic Coordinator and supported by the Student Support
+hours a week during the entire semester.
+This role is performed in collaboration with the Academic Coordinator and supported by the Student Support Officer.

 -Dissertation supervisor: The Dissertation is the final part of the MPH award and extends over 2 semesters.
 Students can only enroll in this if they have passed 8 modules/units at the